rks101/eglinux/README.md

 ## crt and key file

 For SSL/TLS certificate setup on an HTTP server, it requires a certificate and a private key.
+Certificate file extension may be .crt, .cer, .pem, etc.

 [Public key certificate and private key file](https://www.baeldung.com/linux/crt-key-files)